Guren: Is he a tragic hero who risked a lot for the world or a selfish jerkass who believed the end justified the means?

 Ferid/Mika or Yuu/Ferid is also this, in a several more disturbing level.
-His dialogues with them reek of pedophilic undertones, which is why lots of fans see him as a Memetic Molester.
+His dialogues with them reek of abuse, which is why lots of fans see him as a Memetic Molester.

 Aside from Yuu's obliviousness to Shinoa's feelings for him, Yuu/Shinoa is a nice pairing in general... except for one big problem.
 Shikama Doji, Shinoa's demon, plans to take advantage of her feelings for Yuu to take over her body.
 Worst scenarios might have her ended up a demon just like her sister.
 Because of this, some fans decide not to ship Yuu/Shinoa... at least until the Shikama Doji problem is taken care of.

 Despite them being the Official Couple of the series, the present Guren and Mahiru can come off like this as well.
-Not only due to Mahiru being a sociopathic demon, but also that she's the one who killed his entire squad, including Shinya.
+Not only due to Mahiru being a sociopathic demon and no longer her true self, but also that she is the one who killed his entire squad, including Shinya.

 For shipping reasons, some Yuu/Mika fans won't leave Shinoa alone.
 In turn, some Yuu/Shinoa fans won't leave Mika alone.

-Guren slowly became this for some fans, further pushed after the reveal of him causing the apocalypse from resurrecting his friends, and is manipulating Yuu to bring them all back to life even when it could not only destroy him but the entire world for a second time.
+Guren slowly became this for some fans, further pushed after the reveal of him causing the apocalypse from resurrecting his friends, and his current manipulating of Yuu to bring the world back to life even when it could not only destroy Yuu but the entire world for a second time.